 Geographic risk related to Europe.
 Europe includes both developed and emerging markets.
 Most Western European countries are members of the European Union (the "EU"), which imposes restrictions on inflation rates, deficits and debt levels.
 Both developed and emerging market countries in Europe will be significantly affected by the fiscal and monetary controls of the European Monetary Union.
-Changes in regulations on trade, decreasing imports or exports, changes in the exchange rate of the euro and recessions among European countries may have a significant adverse effect on the economies of other European countries, including those of Eastern Europe.
+Changes in regulations on trade, decreasing imports or exports, changes in the exchange rate of the euro, recessions among European countries and acts of war in the region may have a significant adverse effect on the economies of other European countries, including those of Eastern Europe.
+In particular, the duration of Russia's large-scale invasion of Ukraine that began in February 2022, the long-term impact of the resulting sanctions on Russia, and the full extent of the impact on global markets and trade remains uncertain, but there have been significant adverse impacts on the European economy as well as on the prices and availability of certain commodities, including oil and natural gas.
 The markets in Eastern Europe remain relatively undeveloped and can be particularly sensitive to political and economic developments.
 The European financial markets have recently experienced volatility and adverse trends due to concerns about rising government debt levels of certain European countries, each of which may require external assistance to meet its obligations and run the risk of default on its debt, possible bail-out by the rest of the EU or debt restructuring.
 Assistance given to an EU member state may be dependent on a country's implementation of reforms in order to curb the risk of default on its debt, and a failure to implement these reforms or increase revenues could result in a deep economic downturn.
 These events have adversely affected the exchange rate of the euro and therefore may adversely affect the Fund and its investments.

 United Kingdom risk.
 Investments in the securities of United Kingdom ("UK") issuers may subject the Fund to regulatory, political, currency, security, and economic risks specific to the UK.
 The UK trades heavily with other European countries, the United States and China, and it may be impacted by changes to the economic health of its key trading partners.
 The UK also relies heavily on the export of financial services.
 Accordingly, a downturn in the financial sector may have an adverse impact on the UK's economy.
-On January 31, 2020, the UK formally withdrew from the EU (commonly referred to as "Brexit") and entered an 11-month transition period during which the UK remained part of the EU single market and customs union, the laws of which governed the economic, trade, and security relations between the UK and EU.
-The transition period concluded on December 31, 2020, and the UK left the EU single market and customs union under the terms of a new trade agreement.
-The agreement governs the new relationship between the UK and EU with respect to trading goods and services, but critical aspects of the relationship remain unresolved and subject to further negotiation and agreement.
-The political, regulatory, and economic consequences of Brexit are uncertain, and the ultimate ramifications may not be known for some time.
+On January 31, 2020, the UK formally withdrew from the EU (commonly referred to as "Brexit") and, after a transition period, left the EU single market and customs union under the terms of a new trade agreement, effective January 1, 2021.
+The agreement governs the relationship between the UK and EU with respect to trading goods and services, but certain aspects of the relationship remain unresolved and subject to further negotiation and agreement.
+The effects of Brexit are also being shaped by the trade agreements that the UK negotiates with other countries.
+The potential negative effects of Brexit on the UK and EU economies and the broader global economy could include, among others, business and trade disruptions, increased volatility and illiquidity, currency fluctuations, and potentially lower economic growth of markets in the UK, EU, and globally, which could negatively impact the value of the Fund's investments.